FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Test Setup

-The workload considered for the experiments in the paper was based on the integration of PeersimGym~\cite{Frederico2024Peersimgym} with an Alibaba Cluster trace based workload generation tool~\cite{tian19TraceGenereation}.
+The workload considered for the experiments in the paper was based on the integration of PeersimGym~\cite{Frederico2024Peersimgym} with an Alibaba Cluster trace-based workload generation tool~\cite{tian19TraceGenereation}.
 However, the original task sizes were unsuitable for the edge environment under study, particularly for client nodes, which became overwhelmed and dropped nearly 90\% of tasks.
 To address this, we implemented a rescaling mechanism that adjusted the number of instructions per task while keeping all other characteristics the same.
-After evaluating several scaling factors, we selected a 10
+After evaluating several scaling factors, we selected a 10\% reduction, which maintained a meaningful level of computational demand without causing excessive task loss.